 This Forest-X event is being held to help raise money for Navigation Games.
 NG is a non-profit in Cambridge dedicated to teaching children how to read maps, work as a team, make decisions, and act independently, all through the sport of orienteering.
-The money from Forest-X races will help fund Navigation Games' effort to establish orienteering as a sport is several local communities.
+The money from Forest-X races will help fund Navigation Games' effort to establish orienteering as a youth sport in several local communities.

 For more information about Forest-X, Navigation Games, or orienteering, please call Ethan Childs at (802)324-8982, or through email at email@example.com

 Sign up today, discounted entry if you sign up for both Spring 2018 Forest-X events!
 Entry fees are discounted for Juniors (18 and under).